TrailsofGold/whitepaper/docs/game_concept/treasures.md

 | 0.9          	| 2h            	| 8h            	| 15h30min       	|
 | 1.0          	| 2h10min       	| 8h50min       	| 17h10min       	|

+## Skipping

+During a hunt a player can skip a treasure (because it is not reachable or he/she does not want to get it).

+The ability to skip a treasure relies on the crew mercy skill: each mercy skill point give the player a skip point.

+Skip points required to skip a given treasure depend on the distance between the player and the treasure he/she wants to skip: one skip point gives one meter skip distance.

+For example: if the player wants to skip a treasure located 89 meters away from his/her location, the skip point amount required is 89.

 ## Value